 - Register with the local tax office and provide the Articles of Association certified by a notary within four weeks of commencing business

-Finding an office in Germany
+Find an office in Germany

-Germany hosts a growing network of tech innovators in the heart of the European Union and has a strong economy rooted in manufacturing, a diverse workforce, flourishing start-ups and creative innovators with quick connections to the rest of Europe.
+Germany hosts a growing network of tech innovators in the heart of the European Union and has a strong economy rooted in manufacturing, a diverse workforce, flourishing start-ups, and creative innovators with quick connections to the rest of Europe.
 Germany offers a strategic landing spot for teams of all sizes, so opening your office in the optimum location is vital to boosting business.

 Over recent years, the Federal Government and the states have initiated a series of projects to create networks and clusters that promote new technologies involving both industrial and academic institutions in research and development activities.